-John B. Schnell who is the Manager of Research at the American Public Transit Association (APTA) and Philip H. Braum, a Senior Transportation Planner at APTA have listed a number of interrelated specific issues that must be resolved in order to provide useful transportation services for the elderly and handicapped:
+In a paper presented to the Transportation Research Board on January 13, 1975, entitled, "Public Policy and Transit Services for Handicapped Persons" John B. Schnell and Philip H. Braum listed a number of interrelated specific issues that must be resolved in order to provide useful transportation services for the elderly and handicapped:

-- "What is the appropriate organizational structure?
+- (1) "What is the appropriate organizational structure?
 Should service be provided by a transit operator, one or more mission-oriented social service agencies, a separate organization, or a combination of these? - (2) How should the specialized service be integrated with existing transportation services?
 Should handicapped persons be carried on existing vehicles and routes, should a separate service be provided, or should a combination of both types of service be implemented? - (3) What will the effect of new services be upon existing transportation systems?
 If separate specialized operations are implemented, will existing transit lose any of its ridership through shifts of elderly and minimally handicapped persons to the new mode? - (4) For whom should service be provided?
-Should every person, regardless of the nature and permanence of the handicap, be accomodated? - (5) What are the dimensions of the need?
+Should every persons, regardless of the nature and permanence of the handicap, be accomodated? - (5) What are the dimensions of the need?
 How many people with what types of handicaps want to travel, where do they wish to go, and when? - (6) What is the value of these services?
-Although the goal of providing specialized service is worthwhile, how much of our resources are we as a society willing and able to invest in the equipment and the manpower necessary to achieve the goal? - (7) How and by whom should specialized services be funded?
+Although the goal of providing specialized service is worthwhile, how much of our resources are we as a society willing and able to invest in the equipment and the manpower necessary to achieve the goal?

+(7) How and by whom should specialized services be funded?
 How much public funding should be used, and what levels of government should provide it?
 How much of the financial burden should elderly and handicapped individuals be forced to bear?"

-Another important question not noted by Schnell and Braum but one that also needs study is should transportation actually be provided to these people or should a transportation subsidy be provided to these individuals who would then purchase the needed transportation?
 Comprehensive answers to the above questions have not been provided although study has been initiated in several areas.
 Therefore, any specialized transit service to date has been a "stop-gap" approach to a complicated problem without a complete understanding of what the best overall approach should be.

-Specialized transit for elderly and handicapped persons is a very expensive undertaking; therefore, little service of this type has been offered by transit operators.
+Specialized transit for elderly and handicapped persons is a very expensive undertaking therefore, little service of this type has been offered by transit operators.
 The service which has existed consists of transportation services established by certain social service organizations to serve their clients.
-This has produced limited service with little or no coordination with other providers of transportation.
+This has produced limited service with little or no coordination with other forms of transportation.

-John B. Schnell has researched the merits and drawbacks of certain approaches to providing transportation services for the elderly and handicapped.
-His research includes modification of the types of vehicles currently in service, taxis, TRANSBUS and Small Bus Program vehicles and demand-responsive vehicles.
+John B. Schnell in his paper, "Public Transportation and Transportation Needs of the Elderly and Handicapped" discusses the merits and drawbacks of certain approaches to transportation services for the elderly and handicapped.
+His discussion includes modification of the types of vehicles currently in service, taxis, TRANSBUS and Small Bus Program vehicles, and demand-responsive vehicles.
 From his research he concluded the following:

-"The consensus among those interviewed was that modifying regular commuter transit service will not fully meet the needs of invalids and the nonambulatory and that the preferred means of achieving the objective is through use of a combination of standard transit vehicles, specialized small vehicles, and demandresponsive service."
+". . .the consensus among those interviewed was that modifying regular commuter transit service will not fully meet the needs of invalids and the nonambulatory and that the preferred means of achieving the objective is through use of a combination of standard transit vehicles, specialized small vehicles, and demand-responsive service."